 Firewood collection - roadsides and public land

 Due to habitat loss and personal safety concerns, firewood collection is not permitted on Council managed roadsides without a permit.
-Residents can apply to obtain a Local Law Permit to remove firewood from a municipal roadside.
+Residents can apply to obtain a firewood collection permit to remove firewood from a municipal roadside.
 Permits will only be issues for use during the two firewood collection seasons: 1 March - 30 June and 1 September - 30 November and are subject to conditions including no felling of standing trees - dead or alive.
 Firewood collection is not permitted on council roadsides of high conservation significance.
 These excluded roads are listed on the bottom of every permit issued.

 A greater number of permits are often available where a roadside has high fuel loads due to storms or other events.
 Permits will not be granted for collection on the Great Victoria Rail Trail or other Council-managed reserves.
 Consideration will be given to the conservation of municipal roadside reserves before a permit will be issued.

 There following roads have a high environmental significance, therefore firewood collection is not permitted on these roads

 - Acheron: Grannies Lane, Yellow Creek Road